Siege of Naarden (1813–1814): The battle

 Russian cossacks were the first soldiers that approached Naarden.
 French soldiers retreated into the fortress, awaiting the (hoped for) return of Napoleon.
 This scenario happened in multiple cities in Holland, like Den Helder, Delfzijl and Gorinchem.
 However, the French forces in Naarden didn't surrender and were highly capable of keeping their strength.
 They even had some Dutch soldiers fighting on their side, which were enlisted in the Grande Armée.
 During the siege, most of the city was destroyed by bombardments.
 However, there were almost no casualties since the French and civilians were capable of hiding within the fortress walls.

 When the allied forces received the message that Napoleon was captured, the French forces didn't believe them and held on.
 Finally, after many attempts, a special message from the French government was able to convince them after all.
 In May 1814, the French soldiers were given a retreat with honour.

 Aftermath

-Although the siege of Naarden was strategically not highly relevant, the victory was of significant importance to William I. He needed to demonstrate that the Sovereign Principality of the United Netherlands was capable of surviving on its own as the great powers where redrawing Europe's borders.
+Although the siege of Naarden was strategically not highly relevant, the victory was of significant importance to William I. He needed to demonstrate that the Sovereign Principality of the United Netherlands was capable of surviving on its own as the great powers were redrawing Europe's borders.
 In the end, the Kingdom of the Netherlands was granted sovereignty (as opposed to becoming part of the British Empire or the Kingdom of Prussia), and tasked to function as a buffer state.

 In the short term, however, Napoleon escaped from his imprisonment on Elba and returned to France.
 This resulted in the battle of Waterloo in June 1815.